bmds-lab/Crackling-AWS/aws/README.md

-# Welcome to your CDK Python project!
+# Welcome to the Crackling-AWS project's AWS CDK

-This is a blank project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.